Chip-Biscuit/Star-Wars-Battle-For-Naboo-64-bit-Installer-With-Game-Fixes/README.md

 - Anti-aliasing
 - Anisotropic filtering
 - DX7 → DX9 translation
+- Optional Window mode -> can be set in dxwrapper.ini
 - Fix for the **thruster bug** on >60Hz monitors

 ---